Sourdough Brandon Logo

 This Sourdough Sandwich Bread recipe is so soft and easy to make!
 The loaf has a soft and buttery crust with a tender interior.

-Whether it’s breakfast toast, lunch sandwiches, or grilled cheese sandwiches, this soft sourdough sandwich bread is versatile, easy to slice, and full of flavor.
+Whether it’s breakfast toast, lunch sandwiches, or grilled cheese sandwiches, the soft sandwich bread is versatile, easy to slice, and full of flavor.

 Making homemade sandwich bread is also great for beginners venturing into making sourdough bread.

-I often recommended this recipe as a first sourdough recipe for new sourdough bakers to make.
-That’s because there’s no complex shaping technique, you only need a basic bread loaf pan, it’s easy to mix, and it’s made with easy-to-find ingredients.
+I often recommend this recipe as a first sourdough recipe for new sourdough bakers to make.
+That’s because there are no complex shaping techniques; you only need a basic bread loaf pan, it’s easy to mix, and it’s made with simple ingredients that you can make gluten-free or vegan.

 Sourdough sandwich bread Loaf with slices and glass of milk and lilac flowers